 Death of a Family Member in content page of articles

 You might have a deceased family member who would have been required to file a return for the year in which he or she died.
 If so, you must file a return on the deceased’s behalf.
-Report income earned from the beginning of the year to the date of death on your deceased family member's final return.
+Report income earned from the beginning of the year to the date of death on that person’s final return.

 A legal entity called an estate is automatically created at the time of death.
 This ensures all income the deceased earned is accounted for.
-Report on the estate return (Form 1041) any income received after the date of death.
+On the estate return (Form 1041), report any income received after the date of death.
 This includes income earned from bank accounts or stock while the estate is in probate.
 The estate must request its own employer identification number (EIN) to use for filing purposes.

-You or a personal representative should promptly notify all payers of income of your family member's death.
-Include financial institutions in your notification.
+You or a personal representative should let all payers of income know of the death.
+You should include financial institutions in your notifications.
 This will ensure you report all income your family member's estate or heirs earn.

 Many assets, like a life insurance policy or a brokerage account, list a beneficiary.
-If so, they can bypass probate and be paid directly to the beneficiary.
-Money paid out from assets that bypasses probate is usually not taxable.
+If they do, these assets can bypass probate and be paid directly to the beneficiary.
+Usually, money paid out from assets that do this isn’t taxable.
 So, interest earned on these assets after the death of your family member is taxable.

-Since the asset is paid directly to beneficiaries, interest is considered income in respect of a decedent (IRD) if both of these apply:
+Since the asset is paid directly to beneficiaries, interest is considered income in respect of a decedent (IRD).
+However, both of these must apply:

 It’s interest the asset earns before it's paid out to beneficiaries.

 The interest isn’t reported on the deceased’s return.